Comparison of Different Development Approaches

 PhoneGap, Xamarin, Flutter, Ionic, React Native, Appcelerator and many more

 Hybrid platforms vary a lot and their popularity changes over time.
 Some are better for things like data collection or integration with existing servers built on, for example .NET.
 Some use a lot of native UI elements and perform better.
 But our current favourite is Flutter because it performs (almost) natively and is supported by Google so the developer community around it is growing quickly.

 So when is hybrid the right option?

-Nowadays we think Flutter is the right answer as often as not, especially if budget/ timeframes are limited, or you if want to test a concept quickly before potentially migrating to a native app later.
-Also, if you want one code base for your website and apps then React Native is also a great option.
+Nowadays we think Flutter is the right answer as often as not, especially if budget/ timeframes are limited or you if want to test a concept quickly across Android, iOS and Web.
+React Native is also a great option.